benoitkoenig/pneumothorax-segmentation/readme.md

 #### Note

 tensorflow-gpu is not included in requirements.txt as it is not always relevant.
 To use the GPU, install tensorflow-gpu via "pip install tensorflow-gpu"
+Currently, the heads of the hydra_classifier are not used for predictions due to a bug.
+To investigate